Homological aspects of branching laws

-\item Restriction of an irreducible admissible representation $\pi$ of $\GL_{n+1}(F)$ to $\GL_n(F)$ is projective in a particular Bernstein block of smooth representations of $\GL_n(F)$ if and only if $\pi$ itself is generic and all irreducible $\GL_n(F)$-quotients of $\pi$, in that particular Bernstein block of smooth representations of $\GL_n(F)$, are generic.
+\item The restriction of an irreducible admissible representation $\pi$ of $\GL_{n+1}(F)$ to $\GL_n(F)$ is a projective module in a particular Bernstein block of smooth representations of $\GL_n(F)$ if and only if $\pi$ itself is generic and all irreducible $\GL_n(F)$-quotients of $\pi$, in that particular Bernstein block of smooth representations of $\GL_n(F)$, are generic.

 \item If $\pi_1,\pi_2$ are any two irreducible representations of $\GL_{n+1}(F)$ whose restrictions to $\GL_n(F)$ are projective in a particular Bernstein block of smooth representations of $\GL_n(F)$, then $\pi_1$ and $\pi_2$ are isomorphic in that particular Bernstein block of smooth representations of $\GL_n(F)$.